GerHobbelt/mio/README.md

     https://github.com/mandreyel/mio.git master --squash
 ```

-Given a mio subdirectory in a project, simply add the following lines to your project's to add mio include directories to your target's include path.
+Given a mio subdirectory in a project, simply add the following lines to your project's cmake script to add mio include directories to your target's include path.

 ```cmake
 add_subdirectory( path/to/mio/ )